 An internally displaced person is someone that has been forced to leave their home, including people displaced by internal conflict or natural disasters, but never cross an international border (definitions by UNHCR).

-Your document should:
+Your document should have:

 - A mention of your status as refugee/asylum seeker/internally displaced person